EngageDC/dirt/README.md

 ![Screenshot of dirt in action](http://i.imgur.com/Wd5hhQO.png)

 ## Requirements
+Dirt has been tested and is actively being used on OS X 10.10.
+It has however previously been used with Ubuntu Linux and Windows 7/8 and should still work on these platforms.
+Please open an issue if you experience any problems.

 Before installing dirt, please make sure that your development machine has the following tools installed:

 * [git](http://git-scm.com)